MegaScenes/nvs/README.md

 conda activate megascenes
 bash setup_env.sh
 ```

+Additionally, install Depth Anything following the instructions from the official [repository](https://github.com/LiheYoung/Depth-Anything).
+This will be required for inference.

 ## Downloading Pretrained Models
 We provide two checkpoints in the MegaScenes AWS bucket.
 Download the folder `s3://megascenes/nvs_checkpoints/warp_plus_pose/iter_112000/` to the directory `configs/warp_plus_pose/iter_112000/`.
 This model is conditioned on warped images and poses as described in the paper.
 Download the folder `s3://megascenes/nvs_checkpoints/zeronvs_finetune/iter_90000/` to the directory `configs/zeronvs_finetune/iter_90000/`.
 This checkpoint is ZeroNVS finetuned on MegaScenes.
 For comparison, also download the original ZeroNVS [checkpoint](https://drive.google.com/file/d/17WEMfs2HABJcdf4JmuIM3ti0uz37lSZg/view) to the directory `configs/zeronvs_original/iter_0/zeronvs.ckpt`.